zuozhenggh/learning-library/data-management-library/database/essbase21c/essbase-basic/essbase-basic.md

     ![](./images/image14_5.png "")

-This concludes the creation of sample application from the **Catalog** in the Essbase 21c web Interface.
+This concludes the creation of sample application from the **Catalog** in the Essbase 21c web interface.

 ## **Step 2:** Analyzing Essbase data using Smart View Add-ins